Dixon High School shooter used mother's gun

 DIXON, Ill.
 (WLS) --The suspected gunman accused of opening fire inside Dixon High School Wednesday may have gotten the gun from his mother, officials said Thursday.

-According to Illinois State Police, alleged shooter Matthew Milby's mother purchased the 9 mm semi-automatic rifle used in the shooting.
+According to Illinois State Police, alleged shooter Matthew Milby's mother purchased a 9 mm semi-automatic rifle in 2012.
+Milby used the gun in Wednesday's shooting.
+Police are working to determine how Milby obtained the weapon.

 Milby, 19, is a former Dixon High School student.
 His mother said he had been ostracized at school.